codebysandip/docker-pull-auto/docs/how-to-add-docker-container-app.md

 ### **app.docker.tagRegex**

-We put different tags based on environment like for development environment, we tag image like dev-{timestamp} and for production prod-{timestamp}. app.docker.tagRegex helps Docker Pull Auto to decide which tag should pull.
-Docker Pull Auto gets last 20 tags of stored images and compares each tag with tagRegex.
+We put different tags based on environment like for development environment, we tag image like dev-{timestamp} and for production prod-{timestamp}. app.docker.tagRegex helps Docker Pull Auto to decide the current tag should execute or not

-### **app.docker.hostedOn**

-hostedOn is requirement parameter to identify where your docker images hosted on.
-Valid values are aws, docker-hub, github and azure.
-Currently we are supporting only for docker hub but soon will support all mentioned.

 ### **app.docker.name**